shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 ## Coding the program
 Now that we have discussed what we want to create.
 Let start coding.
-Go ahead and open up the program folder in VSCode or your favorite IDE.File structure in the `program` directory should look  like this.
+Go ahead and open up the `program` folder in VSCode or your favorite IDE.
+File structure in the `program` directory should look like this.
 ![file structure](../../../.gitbook/assets/solana-crowdfunding-program-files.png)

-Go ahead and open up the lib.rs file in your code editor, and let us add some boilerplate code first.
+Go ahead and open up the `lib.rs` file in your code editor, and let us add some boilerplate code first.

 You can see the completed code on [github](https://github.com/SushantChandla/solana-crowd-funding/blob/main/program/src/lib.rs).